iPlumb3r/Th3Sr1b3Pr0j3ct/1_Semantic/Conceptionary/ReadMe.md

 Important Remark
 -
-The Semiotic Triangle which incarnate relations between :
+It is funny (or dramatic) to notice that The Semiotic Triangle which incarnate relations between :
 * #st0 (The "Thing"),
 * #st1 (The "Signified") => its mental representation
 * #st2 (The "Signified) => more often the "Term" used to talk about it